 In accordance with TRCA's procurement policy and the Broader Public Sector procurement directive for non-competitive procurement, "procurement of financial services of financial analysts or the management of investments by organizations who have such functions as a primary purpose;" and "procurement of financial services respecting the management of financial assets and liabilities, including ancillary advisory and information services, whether or not delivered by a financial institution" are not required to follow a competitive procurement process.
-Given that (1) RBC is TRCA's current banking provider, (2) RBC Dominion Securities have offered to waive transactional fees on the sale of the existing portfolio, and (3) RBC Dominion Securities further offered to waive all fees on an ongoing basis, except for a competitive annual management fee, TRCA staff believe that there is reasonable grounds to engage in a non-competitive process.
-As a point of reference, the annual management fees currently paid to the One Investment Program are as follows:
+Given that (1) RBC is TRCA's current banking provider, (2) RBC Dominion Securities have offered to waive transactional fees on the sale of the existing portfolio, and (3) RBC Dominion Securities further offered to waive all fees on an ongoing basis, except for a competitive annual management fee of 0.5%, TRCA staff believe that there is reasonable arounds to engage in a non-competitive process.